MicrosoftDocs/common-data-model-and-service/common-data-model/samples.md

 ### Create net new entity

-This sample is going to simulate the steps a tool would follow to create a new manifest document in some user storage folder with two types of
+The Create net new entity sample is going to simulate the steps that a tool would follow to create a new manifest document in some user storage folder with two types of
 entities:

 - a net new entity
-- an entity extended from some public standards.
+- an entity extended from some public standards

 > [!NOTE]
-> To create a relationship from a new custom entity to an existing entity loaded from some public standards, we need to create an entity extended from the existing entity and add a relationship to the attribute of the new entity because we can't modify attributes from an abstract schema definition in the public standards.
+> To create a relationship from a new custom entity to an existing entity loaded from some public standards, you need to create an entity extended from the existing entity and add a relationship to the attribute of the new entity.
+This is because you can't modify attributes from an abstract schema definition in the public standards.

 This sample also creates a relationship from a net new entity to an existing entity, and a relationship between two net new entities.

-The steps are:
+Take the following steps:

-1. Configure adapters as with all sample projects
+1. Configure adapters, as with all sample projects.

    ```csharp
     // Make a corpus, the corpus is the collection of all documents and folders created or discovered while navigating objects and paths